Have questions about Duo Security and Duo Mobile? We have answers.

 FAQs for Two-Factor Authentication (2FA) with Duo Security

 No, we have multiple ways to authenticate with Duo.
-You can use a smartphone, cell phone, landline (such as your office or home phone), tablet, or hardware token.
+You can use a smartphone, a tablet, or a hardware token.
 A complete and up-to-date list of authentication methods is available on the Duo Security website.
 We recommend that users who have a smartphone choose to use them since they are the easiest to use with Duo and the most cost-effective for the University to support.

 You can download the Duo Mobile App for most tablets.

 During the initial enrollment process, you may register as many devices as you wish, including smartphones and tablets.
 If you need to register another device once you have completed the initial enrollment process, you may do so from the Duo self-service portal.

 OIT recommends that you register at least two devices, for example both your smartphone and a tablet.
 In the event that you lose one device, you will still be able to access 2FA protected systems using your secondary device.
 If you did not register a second device initially, you register a second device directly from the Duo Login screen.
-Full instructions can be found at guide.duo.com/add-device.
+Full instructions can be found at guide.duo.com/universal-prompt#add-or-manage-devices.

 - Log in to a protected area.